 - (f) The remaining member of a tenant family. - H. Family Share: Family share shall mean the portion of rent and utilities paid by the family.
 The family share is calculated by subtracting the amount of the housing assistance payment from the gross rent.
 HAGC may not use the housing assistance payment or other Program funds (including the administrative fee reserve funds) to pay any part of the family share.
 Payment of the family share is the responsibility of the family. - I. Full-Time Student (FTS): An FTS is a person who is attending school or vocational training on a full-time basis.
 The time commitment or subject load that is needed to be deemed an FTS is defined by the educational institution. - J. HAP contract(s): Housing Assistance Payments Contract(s). - K. Head of Household: Head of household means the adult member of the family who is considered the head for the purposes of determining income eligibility and rent.
 The head of household is responsible for ensuring that the family fulfills all of its responsibilities under a Program, alone or in conjunction with the co-head or spouse.
 The head of household must have the legal capacity to enter into a lease under state and local law.
-The family may designate any qualified family member as the head of household. - L. Household: Household is the broader term that includes additional people, who with the permission of HAGC live in the assisted unit, such as live-in aides, foster children and foster adults. - M. Near-elderly family: A near-elderly family is a family whose head, co-head, spouse, or sole member is a person who is at least fifty (50) years of age but below the age of sixty-two (62); or two or more persons, who are at least fifty (50) years of age but below the age of sixty-two (62), living together; or one or more persons who are at least fifty (50) years of age but below the age of sixty-two (62), living with one or more live-in aides. - N. Operating Jurisdiction: The following Gloucester County communities participating in the Programs: Clayton (Boro.), Deptford (Twp.), East Greenwich (Twp.), Elk (Twp.), Franklin (Twp), Glassboro (Boro.), Greenwich (Twp.), Harrison (Twp.), Logan (Twp.), Mantua (Twp.), Monroe (Twp.), National Park (Boro.), Paulsboro (Boro.), Swedesboro (Boro.), Washington (Twp.), West Deptford (Twp.), Westville (Boro.), Woodbury (City), Woodbury Heights (Boro.) and Woolwich (Twp.). - O. Other Adult: Other adult means a family member, other than the head, spouse or co-head who is eighteen (18) years of age or older.
-Foster adults and live-in aides are not considered other adults.
+The family may designate any qualified family member as the head of household. - L. Household: Household is the broader term that includes additional people, who with the permission of HAGC live in the assisted unit, such as live-in aides, foster children and foster adults. - M. Near-elderly family: A near-elderly family is a family whose head, co-head, spouse, or sole member is a person who is at least fifty (50) years of age but below the age of sixty-two (62); or two or more persons, who are at least fifty (50) years of age but below the age of sixty-two (62), living together; or one or more persons who are at least fifty (50) years of age but below the age of sixty-two (62), living with one or more live-in aides. - N. Operating Jurisdiction: The following Gloucester County communities participating in the Programs: Clayton (Boro.), Deptford (Twp.), East Greenwich (Twp.), Elk (Twp.), Franklin (Twp), Glassboro (Boro.), Greenwich (Twp.), Harrison (Twp.), Logan (Twp.), Mantua (Twp.), Monroe (Twp.), National Park (Boro.), Paulsboro (Boro.), Swedesboro (Boro.), Washington (Twp.), West Deptford (Twp.), Westville (Boro.), Woodbury (City), Woodbury Heights (Boro.) and Woolwich (Twp.).
+For purposes of determining if an assisted unit is located in a participating community, HAGC may utilize either the zip code of the postal address of the assisted unit or the zip code for the taxing district where the assisted unit is located. - O. Other Adult: Other adult means a family member, other than the head, spouse or co-head who is eighteen (18) years of age or older.
+Foster adults and live-in aides are not considered other adults. - P. Person with disabilities.